roddhjav/apparmor.d/docs/development/guidelines.md

 The dbus block should be sorted as follows:

 - The system bus should be sorted *before* the session bus
-- The bind rules should be sorted *after* the send & receive rules
+- The bind rules should be sorted *after* send & receive rules

 For DBus, try to determine peer's label when possible.
 E.g.:
 ```